AyaanShaheer/Real_Time_Object_Detection_Audio_Feedback/README.md

 # Object Detection with Voice Feedback

 This project implements a real-time object detection system with audio feedback to assist visually impaired individuals.
-It uses the YOLOv3 algorithm to detect objects in a live webcam feed and provides audio descriptions of the objects and their positions (e.g., "mid center person").
+It uses the YOLOv11, YOLOv3, Faster R-CNN Model algorithm to detect objects in a live webcam feed and provides audio descriptions of the objects and their positions (e.g., "mid center person").

 ## Features
-- Real-time object detection using YOLOv3 and OpenCV.
+- Real-time object detection using YOLOv3, YOLOv11, Faster R-CNN and OpenCV.
 - Audio feedback using Google Text-to-Speech (gTTS) and pygame for playback.
 - Position-based descriptions (e.g., "top left chair").
 - Optimized to reduce repetitive audio feedback.